 This is an entry-level course in automotive paint and refinishing.
-The student learns about the different types of paint and refinishing methods used in the auto industry.
-The course also covers the proper tools and methods for refinishing a vehicle.
+The student will learn about the different types of paint and refinishing methods used in the industry.
+The course will also cover the proper tools and methods for refinishing a vehicle.

-AUTB-1170A

-Paint & Refinish IA
+AUTB-1170A Paint & Refinish IA

 This is an entry-level course into the area of automotive paint and refinishing, and is the first half of the six (6) credit course AUTB-1170.
 The student learns about the different types of paint and refinishing methods used in the auto industry today.
 It covers the proper tools and methods for refinishing a vehicle.
 This course deals with an in depth look at the preparation of a vehicle for paint.
-(3/30/45/0/05)

-AUTB-1170B
+(3/30/0/45/0/0)

-Paint & Refinish IB
+AUTB-1170B Paint & Refinish IB